laravel/jetstream-docs/2.x/features/api.md

 ## Introduction

 Jetstream includes first-party integration with [Laravel Sanctum](https://laravel.com/docs/sanctum).
-Laravel Sanctum provides a featherweight authentication system for SPAs (single page applications), mobile applications, and simple, token based APIs.
+Laravel Sanctum provides a featherweight authentication system for SPAs (single page applications), mobile applications, and simple, token-based APIs.
 Sanctum allows each user of your application to generate multiple API tokens for their account.
 These tokens may be granted abilities / permissions which specify which actions the tokens are allowed to perform.

 ![Screenshot of Laravel Jetstream API](./../../assets/img/api.png)